coder/terraform-provider-coder/docs/resources/script.md

 - `agent_id` (String) The "id" property of a "coder_agent" resource to associate with.
 - `display_name` (String) The display name of the script to display logs in the dashboard.
-- `script` (String) The script to run.
+- `script` (String) The content of the script that will be run.

 ### Optional

 - `cron` (String) The cron schedule to run the script on.
 This is a cron expression.
 - `icon` (String) A URL to an icon that will display in the dashboard.
 View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icon.
 Use a built-in icon with `data.coder_workspace.me.access_url + "/icon/<path>"`.
 - `log_path` (String) The path of a file to write the logs to.
 If relative, it will be appended to tmp.
 - `run_on_start` (Boolean) This option defines whether or not the script should run when the agent starts.
+The script should exit when it is done to signal that the agent is ready.
 - `run_on_stop` (Boolean) This option defines whether or not the script should run when the agent stops.
+The script should exit when it is done to signal that the workspace can be stopped.
-- `start_blocks_login` (Boolean) This option defines whether or not the user can (by default) login to the workspace before this script completes running on start.
-When enabled, users may see an incomplete workspace when logging in.
+- `start_blocks_login` (Boolean) This option determines whether users can log in immediately or must wait for the workspace to finish running this script upon startup.
+If not enabled, users may encounter an incomplete workspace when logging in.
+This option only sets the default, the user can still manually override the behavior.
-- `timeout` (Number) Time in seconds until the agent lifecycle status is marked as timed out, this happens when the script has not completed (exited) in the given time.
+- `timeout` (Number) Time in seconds that the script is allowed to run.
+If the script does not complete within this time, the script is terminated and the agent lifecycle status is marked as timed out.
+A value of zero (default) means no timeout.

 ### Read-Only